-Over the next few months Gloucestershire Constabulary are running an operation – Op Tarak - to target dangerous drugs networks (DDNs) operating within the county.
+Over the next few months Gloucestershire Constabulary are running an operation – Op Tarak - to target dangerous drugs networks (DDNs/county lines) operating within the county.

 We are targeting sophisticated, organised drugs networks that are moving into Gloucestershire and being run from large cities such as London or Birmingham.
 They want to establish an operational base and presence in the county and disrupt existing drug supply chains.
 Their tactics are usually aggressive and often violent.

 These people deliberately exploit vulnerable people in the area by supplying them, often free, with class A drugs and encouraging teenagers to become drug runners for the network.
 They will even take over the homes of these vulnerable people to sell drugs from and refuse to leave when asked (called cuckooing).

 Please help us to tackle these DDNs by providing us with any information that you may have here.
 You can remain anonymous by choosing not to be contacted.